 - Lift up your heads, O you gates!
 Lift up, you everlasting doors!
 And the King of glory shall come in.
 Who is this King of glory?
 The Lord of hosts, He is the King of glory.
 Selah Psalm 24:9-10 (NKJV)

 Interesting Facts About Saint Helena, Ascension, and Tristan da Cunha

-Tristan da Cunha: The island group consists of the islands of Tristan da Cunha, Nightingale, Inaccessible, and Gough.
-Tristan da Cunha is named after its Portuguese discoverer (1506); it was garrisoned by the British in 1816 to prevent any attempt to rescue Napoleon from Saint Helena.
+Tristan da Cunha: The island group consists of Tristan da Cunha, Nightingale, Inaccessible, and Gough Islands.
+Tristan da Cunha, named after its Portuguese discoverer (1506), was garrisoned by the British in 1816 to prevent any attempt to rescue Napoleon from Saint Helena.
 Gough and Inaccessible Islands have been designated World Heritage Sites.
 South Africa leases a site for a meteorological station on Gough Island.